How to Make Powdered Sugar (in 30 Seconds)

 - 1 cup granulated sugar

-Turn the blender off and let the powdered sugar settled for at least 2 minutes.
-Then use the powdered sugar or transfer to a storage container.
+- Turn the blender off and let the powdered sugar settle for at least 2 minutes.
+Transfer the powdered sugar to an airtight storage container.

 This post was created in partnership with Vitamix (a brand I’ve loved and used for years).
 All thoughts and opinions are my own.
 Originally published April 2017 and updated November 2018.